 To shed some additional light on the sources of welfare gain from cooperation under greater financial integration, Table 4 presents asymptotic standard deviations (ASDs) for a set of key variables under alternative policy regimes.
-Columns (1) and (2) show ASD ratios, under Nash and cooperation, respectively, over the corresponding value under no activism, when $\theta_0^B = 0.2$ (again, the benchmark case).
-A value less than 1 indicates that activism, involving cooperation or not, mitigates volatility, compared to no macroprudential policy response.
+The first and second columns show ASD ratios, under Nash and cooperation, respectively, over the corresponding value under no activism, when $\theta_0^B = 0.2$ (again, the benchmark case) A value less than 1 indicates that activism, involving cooperation or not, mitigates volatility, compared to no macroprudential policy response.
 The results show that this is the case for almost all variables-particularly so for the loan-to-output ratio, as could be expected-except most notably for the real exchange rate and trade flows in both regions, consumption and employment in the periphery, and policy interest rates in both regions.
-Equally important, across all variables there are no major differences in relative volatility between independent policy-making and cooperation.
-Therefore this helps us to understand why the gain from cooperation is fairly small in the benchmark case.
-By contrast, the results displayed in columns (3) and (4), which now relate to the case of greater integration ( $\theta_0^B = 0.1$ ), show that although activism, implemented jointly or not, may be less effective at stabilizing some key variables (including consumption and employment in both regions), cooperation yields significantly larger benefits than independent policy-making.
+Equally important, across all variables there are no major differences in relative volatility between independent policymaking and cooperation.
+This helps therefore to understand why the gain from cooperation is fairly small in the benchmark case.
+By contrast, the results displayed in the third and fourth columns, which now relate to the case of greater integration ( $\theta_0^B = 0.1$ ), show that although activism, implemented jointly or not, may be less effective at stabilizing some key variables (including consumption and employment in both regions), cooperation yields significantly larger benefits than independent policymaking.
 In addition, compared to the Nash equilibrium, the tax on loans under cooperation is also significantly more stable under greater financial integration, thereby reducing the cost of instrument manipulation.